Hatim315/DjangoProjectStarter/README.md

     Templates:<templates names>

     ```
-    After that script will be run normally.
+    After that the script will be run normally.

 ## Conclusion
-   This Project was made by me because I used to spend most of the time doing same repetitve tasks while working on Django Projects, so I decided to automate this process.
+   This script was to make life of a Django Developer more easy as well as to make myself familiarize with different modules in Python.
+If you have any more ideas to add in this script then feel free to contribute.